-The optional heater switch operates the fan to deliver heat.
+The optional heater switch operates the fan to deliver heat to the cockpit.
 The switch is a four position switch; OFF, LOW, MEDIUM and HIGH.

 12-Volt Port

 This receptacle can be used to power and charge cellular phones, MP3 players, video cameras or other electronics.
 These receptacles are powered through a 10-amp fuse.